 The waters from Esperence to Perth are stunning with white sand and cyan water, not forgetting the huge Kari and Tingle trees at the Valley of the Giants.

-In 2023 i traveled to Noosa in Queensland and stayed on the Sunshine coast.
+In 2023 i flew to Mooloolaba in Queensland and stayed for 4 weeks on the Sunshine coast.
 The water on the Sunshine Coast is between 25-27 degrees nice temperature to swim in.

 Later in 2023 i traveled to Noosa in Queensland and stayed on the Sunshine coast for a month, then travelled down to Nimbin in New South Wales via the Gold Coast.

 At the end of winter a trip up the Strezleki track to Innaminka, then out to Coongie Lakes.
 Taking the Old Strezleki track to Cameron Corner and out to the Sturt Stoney Desert.
 The trip back home was via the Darling River and the Murray River.